shoggoth/ExplodeFight/README.md

 master

 ## Current Tasks
+- Allow mobs to be cleanly destroyed.
 - Add a Level class and allow snapshots to be calculated so that rules can be implemented.
 - Spawned entities have to be counted in the snapshot.
 - Add rules for a demo: maintain the number of Mobs at 10 until 100 total have been spawned.
+- Check spawner performance with 250 mobs.

 ## Next Tasks
 - Make a user-controlled entity and a mob entity or do this using components so that the behaviour can be switched for a demo attract phase.